Country Specific – Poland

 Converting between vertical reference systems

-In SCALGO Live, all elevation measurements are shown in the modern PL-EVRF2007-NH vertical reference system.
+In Scalgo Live, all elevation measurements are shown in the modern PL-EVRF2007-NH vertical reference system.

 To convert from the older PL-KRON86-NH vertical reference system to PL-EVRF2007-NH, we have used a model of height differences published by GUGiK.

-We have made the model of height differences available in SCALGO Live to make it possible to do conversions between the two systems as needed.
+We have made the model of height differences available in Scalgo Live to make it possible to do conversions between the two systems as needed.
 To convert from PL-KRON86-NH to PL-EVRF2007-NH in a given location, use the Point Info tool to read the model difference at the location you are interested in.
 A measurement in PL-KRON86-NH generally gains between 13 cm and 21 cm when converted to PL-EVRF2007-NH.

 CS92: 640526,488427